 Tropes found in the book:

-- Bury Your Gays: Mistle is disfigured and killed by Bonhart, slowly expires in front of Ciri, and then Bonhart saws off her head while Ciri is forced to watch.
+Bury Your Gays: Mistle is disfigured, Gutted Like a Fish and killed by Bonhart, slowly expires in front of Ciri, and then Bonhart saws off her head while Ciri is forced to watch.

 Cool Sword: the Gnomish gwyhyr.
 Original gwyhyr blade — the best sword in the world, sharp as a razor and perforated to lower the weight, not produced anymore — given the traditional decoration and carving, and an anti-slippery handle of ray's skin.

 Fingore: Whatever Rience and Vilgefortz do to Yennefer's fingers, Ciri later describes her hands as a formless mass of clotted blood.
 She can use them again in book seven but only thanks to her sheer stubbornness.

 And no, Ciri most definitely didn't cut off all of Rience's fingers in revenge for the above.

 Skilled, but Naive: Ciri, kinda.
 Not so much naive as weak-willed, which Bonhart exploits: since the Witchers have drilled all their killing techniques into her, she kills others on pure reflex; however, when she has a chance of killing herself, she just can't.
 As Bonhart explains, killing oneself requires zero technique and a whole lot of willpower... which Ciri never had a reason to foster because she was already a perfect killing machine, thanks a bunch, Witchers.

 This Means Warpaint: Ciri applies it to herself when she's about to head out for Tower of the Swallow.